hoffoo/github-monitor/README.md

   -d        show duplicate events
   -m        max number of items to display
-  -debug    write github response to /tmp/github-monitor.json
+  -debug    write github response to /tmp/github-monitor.json -v 		verbose flag, links for urls and more info about projects
 ```

 I use it in conky like so: ${execi 3600 /opt/bin/gohub -c 30 hoffoo}